call the ASR help line

 If you need to have an additional surgery, your surgeon will select the appropriate implant system for you.
 The manufacturer and model of any replacement implant system is a choice that you and your doctor are best positioned to make.
 DePuy is committed to addressing reasonable and customary costs of testing and treatment for reasons related to the recall, including revision surgery if necessary.

-The reimbursement process offers patients the benefit of highly professional customer support from Crawford Services, a specialised claims-processing company.
-The Crawford reimbursement program uses common, well-established claims processes developed specifically to make it easy for patients and health care providers to initiate claims, submit information and receive reimbursement.
+The reimbursement process offers patients the benefit of highly professional customer support from Crawford, a specialised claims-processing company.
+The Crawford reimbursement programme uses common, well-established claims processes developed specifically to make it easy for patients and health care providers to initiate claims, submit information and receive reimbursement.

-It is important to note that patients do not waive the right to pursue legal action by initiating a claim for reimbursement, signing the Patient Authorisation Form or providing medical information to DePuy.
+It is important to note that patients do not waive the right to pursue legal action by initiating a claim for reimbursement, signing the Patient Consent Form or providing medical information to DePuy.

 To Submit Claims for Reimbursement and For Additional Questions